London Fire Brigade

 Assessing fire risks across London

 The London Fire Brigade (LFB) is the fire and rescue service for London.
 In planning its services, the LFB does an assessment of risk across London.
 LFB uses census data – and its own knowledge of the communities across the capital – to accurately assess the risk level for each area.
-There is an online postcode tool that members of the public can use to look up their own area.
+There is an that members of the public can use to look up their own area.

 A big part of LFB’s role is trying to prevent fires from happening in the first place and to do this it is important to look at which areas and communities are most at risk of fires.
 With over 3.2 million homes in London this is a difficult task.